2018 Orange County Tax and Financial Forum

 National Managing Director for Wealth Planning and Analysis, Alliance Bernstein

-Session Title: Trumping Uncertainty: Examining the Implications of the Tax Cuts and Jobs Act
+Session Title: Powers of Deduction: Tax-Saving Strategies Under the Legislation Formerly Known as the Tax Cuts and Jobs Act

 - Understand the challenges and opportunities presented by the current investment and regulatory climate, with specific emphasis on the likelihood that (a) traditional asset classes will significantly underperform historical norms; (b) Americans are living longer and many may outlive their wealth; and (c) for many, tax-driven planning will focus on income rather than transfer tax objectives.